Our 7-12 ACE Classes

 Our goal is simple: help students use Korean comfortably and proudly while strengthening their connection to Korean culture.

-We focus on the Korean that students can actually use.
+Our Korean class has a strict rule: Korean speaking only!
 Each class includes guided conversation practice so Acers become comfortable speaking in Korean with their teacher and classmates.

 Students practice: